mustafaakgunn/oop-exercises/README.md

  *Day4HW3 includes an individual work about OOP(inheritance-polymorphism-abstract,interface).

  *nLayeredDemo includes a work about Layered Architecture.
-It's also includes how to adapt outcomer packages.
+It's also includes how to adapt external packages.